local & global – olathe campus

 The Shyira Diocese of the Anglican Church of Rwanda is an evangelical organization working to serve Northwest Rwanda in both pastoral care and community development.

 They have 66 parishes that make up a total of 341 congregations with 69 pastors and 102,000 members.

 Christ Community has had a vibrant relationship with Shyira for several years beginning with Chantal Mbanda and her husband Dr. Laurent Mbanda who served as the Bishop of the Diocese.

 In 2018, Mbanda was elected as the Archbishop of the Anglican Church of Rwanda.
 Stepping into his place is Samuel Mugisha Mugiraneza who now serves as the new bishop of Shyira Diocese.

 Our current focus is collaboration with the Shyira Diocese to see spiritual and physical development through church planting, education, and sponsorship of economically empowering savings groups.
 Other ministries include early childhood development through community preschools, pastoral education programs for local pastors, and building health centers to provide basic healthcare in local communities.

 If you have any further questions or would like to learn more about our partnership with Shyira feel free to contact a member of our global outreach team.

 The flourishing of Sonrise is catalytic to the mission of the Shyira Diocese as a whole.
-When this school is operational and fiscally solvent, then the Shyira Diocese is able to help the families of pastors who can send their own children to Sonrise at discounted rates.
-This enables less diverted time and energy away from their pastoral duties and allows their local congregations to flourish, by better serving and loving the people in their communities.
+When this school is operational and fiscally solvent, then the Shyira Diocese is able to help the families of pastors who can send their own children to Sonrise instead of relying on a second job to afford this education.
+This enables pastors to have focused time and energy toward the work of flourishing local congregations.